Approval for new selective licensing scheme

 Additional HMO licensing

-A borough wide additional licensing scheme started on 1 September 2020.
-This applies to properties occupied by three or more people forming more than one household who share some amenities, such as a kitchen or bathroom.
-These are properties that are not covered by the mandatory HMO licensing scheme.
+This applies to properties occupied by 3 or more people from more than 1 household who share amenities such as a kitchen or bathroom.
+These types of shared homes are known as HMOs, and are not covered by the mandatory HMO licensing scheme.

-For more information on mandatory or additional HMO licensing, see our houses in multiple occupation page.
+For more information on mandatory and additional HMO licensing, see our houses in multiple occupation page.

 Selective licensing